k3karthic/ansible__ubuntu-basic/README.md

     1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File).
 1. Set username and ssh authentication in `inventory/group_vars/all.yml`

+### Swap Configuration

+The file `roles/swap/vars/main.yml` contains the following variables that can be changed,
+1. *swap_file_path*: File path where swapfile is stored.
+(Default: /swapfile.swap)
+2. *swap_swappiness*: Kernel parameter to change how often swap is used.
+(Default: 60)

 ## Playbook Overview

 This Ansible playbook performs the following tasks on an Ubuntu server,